justinmk/vim-gtfo/README.markdown

 ## Todo

-* Powershell
+* look for [posh](https://github.com/dahlbyk/posh-git) instead of vanilla Powershell
-* try to find mintty and use it instead of cmd.exe
+* look for mintty instead of cmd.exe
 * support shells other than bash (zsh, fish) if `&shell` and friends are configured correctly
 * goT, goF, goO
 * provide vim commands (GtfoTerminal, GtfoFileman, GtfoOther)